 With the schedule page ‘Choose day’ is not more or less important than ‘Previous day’ or ‘Next day’.
 Perhaps we need to make ‘Choose day’ look less link-y and more button-y without overpowering the links?

 Do users care?
-Would they care?

 Same goes for labels.
 Many sites don’t connect labels to radio buttons.
 Due to this people don’t trust that clicking the label (which is often easier) will mark the radio button as checked.
-If most sites did it right, users may start to use this and reap the benefits.
+If most sites did it right, users may start to use this and get the benefits.

 Users shape design and design shapes users.
 That is, if the majority of sites differentiated buttons from links, perhaps users would care and find value in the functionality that lies beneath.

 In isolation we might think of this as a small problem.
 But in combination with lots of other small problems, an experience can degrade noticeably.
-Death by a thousand cuts so to speak.

 When we talk about getting the small details right, this is the kind of thing that comes to mind.